mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

   [OpenRouter](https://openrouter.ai/)

 !!! note
-    The agent calls cloud LLM APIs for inference, so no GPU is required to run OpenClaw itself.
-However, GPU partitions are available if your agent needs to launch data-processing or analysis tasks that benefit from GPU acceleration.
+    The agent calls cloud LLM APIs for inference — no GPU is required.
+The gateway needs only 1 CPU and 4 GB RAM on any partition.
+Do not request GPU partitions for the gateway or agent; GPU nodes are a scarce shared resource.
+GPUs are only relevant if the agent launches separate data-processing jobs that benefit from GPU acceleration.

 ## Step 1: Clone and Build the Container (~10 min)